-For univariate and multivariate models, the child with a secondary complete or higher educated mother had a higher chance of ECD on track status than the child bought by the primary incomplete mother in both surveys.
-In 2012 MICS, household religion effects on ECD on track status but it is not statistically significant in 2019 MICS.
-No statistically significant effects of household head’s sex and ethnicity on ECD on track status were observed in both surveys.

-Discussion:
+Discussion

 We investigated the ECD status among children of Bangladesh.
 We observed that a large portion of children (74.86%) had developmentally on track.
 This finding is in line with the previous MICS reports in 2012 and 2019 15,16.
 However, this percentage is lower in Pakistan (Balochistan) and higher in Vietnam 21.
-Moreover, this figure varying in low- and middle-income countries, mean percentage of children aged 36–59 months with on-track development was 65·5%, ranging from 42·6% in Sierra Leone to 85·9 % in Belize 21.
-We also found a strong impact of child age, child sex, place of residence, division, mother’s education, and wealth index on the ECD status.
+Moreover, this figure varying in low- and middle-income countries, mean rate of children aged 36–59 months with on-track development was 65·5%, ranging from 42·6% in Sierra Leone to 85·9 % in Belize 21.
+We also found a substantial impact on child age, child sex, residence, division, mother’s education, and wealth index on the ECD status.

-In this study, boy’s ECD on track status is poor compared to girls and correspondingly had a higher chance of developmental delay on boys.
-These findings are consistent with other cohort studies done in Western Cape, South Africa, where they explored developmental performance by cognitive, language, and fine motor in very young children 22.
-Statistically significant gender differences among children with developmental delay in two or more countries were found by using two indicators.
-Concerning “learning support”, the direction of gender inequality was inconsistent (higher disadvantage among boys in Vietnam and girls in Nepal).
+In this study, the boy’s ECD on track status is low compared to girls and correspondingly had a higher chance of developmental delay.
+These findings are consistent with other cohort studies in Western Cape, South Africa, where they explored developmental performance by cognitive, language, and fine motor in very young children 22.
+Statistically significant gender differences among children with developmental delay in two or more countries were found using two indicators.
+Concerning “learning support”, gender inequality was inconsistent (higher disadvantage among boys in Vietnam and girls in Nepal).
 Concerning “aggression” to others, a significantly higher prevalence was observed among boys with developmental delay in Bangladesh, Pakistan, and Vietnam 23.

-Child bought in the richest family had a higher chance of overall development compared to their poorest counterparts.
-Because early childhood programs may exacerbate existing developmental inequalities if uptake of promoted activities is greater in higher socio-economic groups with already comparatively better growth and development 24.
-Evidence shows a graded effect of deprivation and adversity across the entire spectrum of socioeconomic status, with even those children from the second-highest social class showing poorer health and development compared with those from families of the very highest socioeconomic status 25.
+Child from the wealthiest family had a higher chance of overall development compared to their poorest counterparts.
+Because early childhood programs may exacerbate existing developmental inequalities if uptake of promoted activities is more significant in higher socio-economic groups with already comparatively better growth and development 24.
+Evidence shows a graded effect of deprivation and adversity across the entire spectrum of socioeconomic status.
+Even those children from the second-highest social class lead to poorer health and development than those from families of the very highest socioeconomic status 25.
 In five of the six countries, children with developmental delay were more likely to be living in poverty than their peers.
-In three countries (Bangladesh, Laos, and Vietnam) differences were statistically significant.
-The highest rates of relative disadvantage were observed in Vietnam with children with development delay being 2.2 times more likely to be living in poverty 23.26
+In three countries (Bangladesh, Laos, and Vietnam), differences were statistically significant.
+The highest relative disadvantage rates were observed in Vietnam, with children with development delay being 2.2 times more likely to be living in poverty 23.
+Poverty and adverse childhood experiences have long-term physiological and epigenetic effects on brain development and cognition 26.